anilasdev/urlshortener-app/README.md

 # Getting Started with URL shortener app

-The objective of this application is to provide a RESTFull API URL Shortener in Go.
+The objective of this application is to provide a demo of url shortener functionalities.

 It provides the following functionalities :